Previous step: Phase 2 Access database

 If you did all the work correctly in Phase 1 as recommended in my post Acing Your PAT, Phase 3 is a breeze.
 Keep polishing and checking your work against the Marking rubric!

-Change the Task Definition heading to Introduction – the focus must be on:
+Change the heading “Task Definition” to “Introduction” — the focus must be on:

 Use formal English: